piedshag/munro/README.md

 #### `var ws = munro.writeStream()`

-instead of broadcasting every block. just write it to the stream
+instead of broadcasting every block. just write it to the stream.

+#### `var rs = munro.readStream()`

+read all the blocks when they become available and pipe them onwards

 ## How does this even work?